Choosing Between make and new in Go

 - Return type:

-returns a pointer to the type. - Zero value initialization:
+newreturns a pointer to the type. - Zero value initialization:

 make: Initializes Slices, Maps, and Channels

-is a special built-in function in Go, specifically used to initialize three built-in data types: slice, map, and channel.
-Unlike new
+make is a special built-in function in Go, specifically used to initialize three built-in data types: slice, map, and channel.
+Unlike new, make does not return a pointer to the allocated memory, but instead returns the initialized object itself.

 Example: Using make